Mandolins For Sale

 GHS bronze wound classical

-strings, and is now playing well with a bright, ringing sound with good sustain and volume.
-It has
+strings, and is now playing well with a bright, melodious sound with good sustain and volume.
+It

 than cleaning,

-I have repaired as follows… 1) repaired an open seam in the bowl; 2)
+I have repaired as follows… 1) repaired 2 small shrinkage cracks in

 |